Sigal Mandelker: Under Secretary of the Treasury

 In March 2017, President Donald Trump nominated Mandelker for the position of Under Secretary of the Treasury for Terrorism and Financial Intelligence.
 She was confirmed by the United States Senate with a vote of 96–4 on June 21, 2017.

 Mandelker played a significant role in the Trump administration's Iran policy, overseeing the implementation of financial sanctions against Iran and financial crime enforcement against Iran.
 Mandelker was one of the Trump administration's "most hawkish members on Iran."

 Mandelker drew bipartisan praise for her work applying new authorities given to the Treasury Department, through The Global Magnitsky Human Rights Accountability Act, to sanction individuals and entities responsible for human rights violations or acts of significant corruption.
-Included in these sanctions were those applied in 2017 and again in 2018 against billionaire Dan Gertler and his companies as a result of his “opaque and corrupt” mining and oil deals in the Congo.
+Included in these sanctions were those applied in 2017 and again in 2018 against billionaire Dan Gertler and his companies as a result of his "opaque and corrupt" mining and oil deals in the Congo.
 These sanctions severely limited his global business acumen as he was refused access to the US banking system and other financial institutions concerned with violating American law.

-In October 2019, Mandelker stepped down from this position and was succeeded by Justin Muzinich as acting Under Secretary for Terrorism and Financial Intelligence.
-Mandelker announced plans to pursue opportunities in the private sector.
+In October 2019, Mandelker stepped down from this position to pursue opportunities in the private sector.
+She was succeeded by Justin Muzinich as acting Under Secretary for Terrorism and Financial Intelligence.